 The previous lemma together with the interpolation and quadrature errors yield the main convergence theorem for ISFEM. \begin{theorem}[Optimal $\Sob{1}$-norm convergence] The ISFEM approach converges in the $\Sob{1}$-norm with optimal first order accuracy:

-where the constants $\mathbb{C}_1,\mathbb{C}_2$ depend on the surface $\SurfDomain$ and its geometrical characteristics, and on the upper and lower bounds of the diffusion tensor $\DiffTens$. \end{theorem} \begin{proof} The proof is a direct application of the previous two lemmas.
+where the constants $\mathbb{C}_1,\mathbb{C}_2$ depend on the surface $\SurfDomain$ and its geometrical characteristics and on the upper and lower bounds of the diffusion tensor $\DiffTens$, but not upon the surface discretization. \end{theorem} \begin{proof} The proof is a direct application of the previous two lemmas.
 Indeed, including the consistency estimates into the surface Strang-like lemma we obtain:

 where we chose $\TestApprox=\Interpolant(\Sol)$ and we used the inequality: